 Admission requirements include a GPA of at least 3.2 in undergraduate studies from an accredited institution, and a combined verbal and quantitative GRE score of at least 300.
 Students must maintain a minimum 3.0 GPA in all program coursework in order to graduate.

-UT Dallas is regionally accredited from the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The University of Texas at Dallas is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 4. Western Kentucky University

 Bowling Green, Kentucky

 Located in Bowling Green, Western Kentucky University’s master’s in criminology combines a focus on criminal delinquency and deviance with the examination of societal responses to those topics.

 The curriculum encompasses 30 total credit hours: 15 in core classes and 15 in elective credits.
 Students must complete a research project in peer–reviewed journal article format and subsequent oral examination in order to graduate.
 Learners can complete the program in one year of full time study, however, courses are available on–demand, allowing students to set their own schedule for completion.